-

 About the NH 1L Diversity

-Internship ProgramThe legal community of New Hampshire is excited to announce the second year of the New Hampshire 1L Diversity Internship Program, an initiative for 1L law students with a commitment to diversity, equity, and inclusion.
-Five of the state’s leading law firms are each offering a ten-week, paid internship position during the summer of 2023.
+Internship ProgramThe legal community of New Hampshire is excited to announce the fourth year of the New Hampshire 1L Diversity Internship Program, an initiative for 1L law students with a commitment to diversity, equity, and inclusion.
+Five of the state’s leading law firms are each offering a ten-week, paid internship position during the summer of 2025.
 The firms, in collaboration with the New Hampshire Bar Association, the New Hampshire Judicial Branch, the University of New Hampshire Franklin Pierce School of Law, and additional members of the New Hampshire legal community, will partner together to offer joint programming for their participating students throughout the summer, designed to provide students with an array of networking and professional development skills, and to introduce the participants to life and legal practice in the Granite State.
-Each of the firms will provide a meaningful law firm experience to students who have completed one year of law school and who will contribute to the diversity, equity, and inclusion efforts of the firms and the New Hampshire legal community
+Each of the firms will provide a meaningful law firm experience to students who have completed one year of law school and who demonstrate a commitment to improving diversity, equity, and inclusion efforts of the New Hampshire legal community.

 Timeline

-2023 Program will run for ten weeks beginning in early June 2023 through Mid-August 2023
+Program will run for ten weeks beginning in early June 2025

 Instructions for Applicants